 For more on this conversation, learn more about Fox Chase Cancer Center.

 Question 30: We closed on a home this summer and have been living in it since August.
 Last month it tested for elevated radon levels.
 While we consider radon reduction measures and who should pay for them, we have no choice but to live in the house.
 Should we be concerned about developing lung cancer?

 This week a listener asked about radon gas and lung cancer.

 Radon is in the air we breathe – however, exposure to high levels over the long term poses a serious risk for developing lung cancer.

 Fox Chase is one of a few comprehensive cancer centers using a less-invasive technology called light-induced fluorescent endoscopy, or life.
 This provides safer, more accurate early detection.

-According to Dr. Michael Unger, an internationally renowned pulmonologist at Fox Chase, this new tool examines areas beyond the reach of traditional technology.
+This new tool examines areas beyond the reach of traditional technology.
 It also allows for more precise therapies, preventing damage to healthy lung tissue.

 Early detection is critical for better outcomes.
 People who are at risk for lung cancer – including those exposed to radon and asbestos, should see a lung cancer expert.

 For more on this conversation, learn more about Lung Cancer.